Data Management and Sharing Plan

 Data Management and Sharing Plan Guidelines

-The new Data and Management Sharing Plan (as of January 25, 2023) should describe the data management, preservation, and sharing of scientific data and accompanying metadata.
+If using the current Data Management and Sharing Plan (2023 version), describe the data management, preservation, and sharing of scientific data and accompanying metadata.

 Accordingly, Plans should outline where, when, and how these resources will be shared.